Systemic Constellations Compared: Methods, Differences, and Applications

 • Emotional resonance develops more slowly

-• Needs some practice or guidance
+• Requires some practice or guidance

 5. Other forms of systemic constellations

-Structural setup
+Structural constellation

 Tetralemma constellation

-Symbol constellations
+Symbolic constellations

-Which constellation method suits which concern?
+Which constellation method fits which concern?

-method Special features Advantages Limits Suitable for
+Method Special features Advantages Limitations Suitable for

 - Direct group dynamics

-- Complex relationship issues visible
+- Complex relationship issues become visible

--Larger organization needed
+- Larger organization needed

 - Less suitable for sensitive or intimate topics

-- Requires experienced management
+- Requires experienced facilitation

 - Ideal for individual and business coaching